obaland/vfiler.vim/doc/vfiler.md

 ### Command and configuration options
 The names of the command options and the configuration options by `require'vfiler/config'.setup()` are very similar. <br>
 Also, the meaning is exactly the same.<br>
-The setting by `require'vfiler/config'.setup()` is the default setting, and the command option is different in that it overrides the default setting and starts vfiler.
+The setting by `require'vfiler/config'.setup()` is the default setting, and the command option is different in that it overrides the default setting and starts vfiler.vim.

 ### Examples
 | Configuration option | Command option |